 - Well, I did not know much, but with the temerity of youth, the conscience of ignorance and the luck of innocence, I delivered a boat called "Merle of Malham".
 I have never been afraid of designing anything since.
 This became the last of the Malham's.
 Of course, I had the watchful eye of John Sharp, chief designer, looking over my shoulder pretty much the entire time, and I was nervously aware of his head shaking more than once over my labor.
 The result was quite all right.
 I believe eight boats have been built in a classic manner using wood carvel planking.
 As John later said of this boat, -Transom sterned, with a displacement of 3 tons, she was a very fine little yacht in which one would be quite prepared to set off across the Atlantic without and special preparation.
 (This is one question I ask myself when I do the sketch designs of a new small yacht).
 I saw one recently in St. Barths, French West Indies.
 It had four really good berths and a very good chart table.
 In the capable hands of her crew, she won a number of races in the season of 1967.

-- I sent the plans for this design to a client for a look.
+- I sent the plans of this design to a client for a look.
 His reply: -Too modern! -1967?
 Ok.
-Let's design instead of something he would be more comfortable with a cold-moulded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
+Let's design instead of something he would be more comfortable with; a cold-moulded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
 I say this because both John H and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.

 - Overall length was restricted to 25' 11-3/4".
 Why such a specific limit? the client figured that the boat would fit under his homeowner's insurance policy if under 26 feet!
 The overall beam was restricted at a little over eight feet to satisfy the highway department.
 Consequently, the hull sections show a roundish shape, accentuated by both the hull depth necessary to achieve the proper displacement and the full headroom under beams required by the customer.